xmootoo/ssl-seizure-detection/README.md

 ## Contact

-For any queries, please contact [your_email@example.com](mailto:your_email@example.com).
+For any queries, please contact [xmotoo at gmail dot com](mailto:xmootoo@gmail.com).

-> Note: Due to limitations in my browsing capability, I wasn't able to provide citations for ECC, GAT, and other self-supervised methods.
-Please add them where needed.